slott56/Stingray-Reader/source/sheet.rst

     An iterator over the rows of data in a workbook.
     Subclasses implement different bindings for the sheet's schema information.

+    This is largely abstract, since there's no schema binding available.
+    There are subclasses which have a schema binding.
+    See :py:class:`sheet.ExternalSchemaSheet` and :py:class:`sheet.EmbeddedSchemaSheet`.

+    ..  py:attribute:: workbook

+        The :py:class:`Workbook` which contains this Sheet.

+    ..  py:attribute:: name

+        The name of this sheet.

 ::